-Hike in Cortina: from Carbonin to Plätzwiese
+Hike in Cortina: to Plätzwiese from Carbonin

 Introduction

-The hike that leads to "Plätzwiese", in Italian "Prato Piazza", starting from Carbonin is a very pleasant walk that is suitable for almost everyone.
+The hike that leads to "Plätzwiese", in Italian "Prato Piazza", starting from "Carbonin" is a very pleasant walk that is suitable for almost everyone.
 The path is an old military road, so there are no steep climbs for all the duration of the walk.

-The hike trail can be found in the Tabacco Map 010 - Dolomiti di Sesto (Sextener Dolomiten) and goes up adjacent to Trail 37.
+This hike can be found on the Tabacco Map 010 "Dolomiti di Sesto" and goes adjacent to Path 37.
+Alternatively, you can see our route on Google Maps by clicking here .

 Tabacco 1:25.000 Map 010